cyrus-and/synchttp/README.md

 synchttp
 ========

-Synchronous Node.js HTTP for API testing/automation.
-It allows to abstract the `Content-Type` of the messages and thus to treat payloads as native JavaScript objects.
+Synchronous Node.js HTTP for API testing/scripting/automation.

-Motivations:
- - perform synchronous HTTP requests is hard with Node.js;
- - in automating some HTTP API task is often needed to use values coming from responses with subsequent requests.

 Sample API usage
 ----------------

-Assume you have a dummy API for your blog that allows you to first create a post and then to add tags.
-In the following snippet the id of the new post is used to add some tags and finally to fetch the whole object as a JSON object.
+Assume you have a dummy API for your blog that allows you to create a post and then to add some tags.
+In the following snippet the id of the new post is used to add the tags and to fetch the whole post resource.

 ```javascript
 var synchttp = require('synchttp');